-Distribution: Southern redbelly dace naturally occurs in the upper and middle Mississippi River drainage, Great Lakes drainages, and Ohio River drainage (Becker, 1983).
-Isolated native populations, likely remnants of a wider Pleistocene distribution, occur in Kansas (Cross and Collins, 1975), Oklahoma (Miller and Robison, 1973), Arkansas (Robison and Buchanan, 1988), Colorado (Woodling, 1985), and New Mexico (Sublette et al., 1990).
-In New Mexico, the species occurs mainly in spring habitats associated with the upper Mora River, Coyote Creek, and tributaries to Black Lake (Sublette et al., 1990; Platania et al., 2007).
-The species prefers cool-water spring-fed systems and small streams with dense aquatic vegetation and clear water (Pfleiger, 1971; Boschung and Mayden 2004).
-Within its limited New Mexico range, it is common in suitable habitats.
+Distribution: The southern redbelly dace is native to the upper and middle Mississippi River drainage, Great Lakes drainages, and Ohio River drainage (Becker 1983).
+Isolated native populations, likely remnants of a wider Pleistocene distribution, occur in Arkansas, Colorado, Kansas, New Mexico, and (), Oklahoma ((Miller and Robison 1973; Cross and Collins 1975; Woodling 1985; Robison and Buchanan 1988; Sublette et al. 1990).
+In New Mexico, the species occurs in the Canadian River, primarily in spring habitats associated with the upper Mora River, Coyote Creek, and tributaries to Black Lake (Sublette et al. 1990; Platania et al. 2007).
+The disjunct and widely separated distribution of remaining populations of redbelly dace is likely the result of post-Pleistocene warming (Platania et al.

+2007).
+The species prefers spring-fed systems and small streams with cool clear water and dense aquatic vegetation (Pfleiger 1971; Boschung and Mayden 2004).